tethysplatform/tethys/docs/supplementary/app_project.rst

 *********************

-**Last Updated:** November 14, 2014
+**Last Updated:** November 17, 2014

-The source code for a Tethys App project is contained in a series of Python packages. :ref:`app-figure-1` illustrates the key components of a Tethys App project for an app called "my_first_app".
+The source code for a Tethys app project is organized in a specific file structure.
+Figure 1 illustrates the key components of a Tethys app project called "my_first_app".
 The top level package is called the :term:`release package` and it contains the :term:`app package` for the app and other files that are needed to distribute the app.
 The key components of the :term:`release package` and the :term:`app package` will be explained in this article.

-.. _app-figure-1:

 .. figure:: ../images/app_package_django.png
-	:alt: diagram of a Tethys App project for an app named my_first_app
+	:alt: diagram of a Tethys app project for an app named my_first_app

 	**Figure 1.
-An example of a Tethys App project for an app named "my_first_app".**
+An example of a Tethys app project for an app named "my_first_app".**

 Release Package
 ===============

 As the name suggests, the release package is the package that you will use to release and develop your app.
-The entire :term:`release package` should be provided when you release your app.The name of a :term:`release package` follows a specific naming convention.The name of the directory should always start with "tethysapp-" followed by a *unique* name for the app.
+The entire :term:`release package` should be provided when you share your app with others.

+The name of a :term:`release package` follows a specific naming convention.The name of the directory should always start with "tethysapp-" followed by a *unique* name for the app.
 The name of the app may not have spaces, dashes, or other special characters (however, underscores are allowed).
-For example, :ref:`app-figure-1` shows the project structure for an app with name "my_first_app"; thus, the name of the :term:`release package` is "tethysapp-my_first_app".
-The name of your app should be unique with any other apps running on a CKAN instance to avoid conflicts.
+For example, Figure 1 shows the project structure for an app with name "my_first_app" and the name of the :term:`release package` is "tethysapp-my_first_app".

-The release package must contain a setup script (:file:`setup.py`) and :file:`tethysapp` package at a minimum.
-This directory would also be a good place to put any accessory files for the app such as a readme file or the license file.
-Nothing that is required for the app to run should be stored in this directory.
-The setup script is used during installation of the app to install any dependencies of your app and make Python aware of the modules in your app project.
+The release package must contain a setup script (:file:`setup.py`) and :file:`tethysapp` namespace package at a minimum.
+This directory would also be a good place to put any accessory files for the app such as a README file or LICENSE file.
+No code that is required by the app to run should be in this directory.

+The setup script to install your app and its dependencies.
 A basic setup script is generated as part of the scaffolding for a new app project.
-For more information on writing setup scripts refer to this article: `Writing the Setup Script <http://docs.python.org/2/distutils/setupscript.html>`_.
+For more information on writing setup scripts refer to the :doc:`../getting_started/distribution` tutorial and this article: `Writing the Setup Script <http://docs.python.org/2/distutils/setupscript.html>`_.

 The :file:`tethysapp` package is a `Python namespace <http://docs.python.org/2/tutorial/classes.html#python-scopes-and-namespaces>`_ package.
 It provides a way to mimic the production environment during development of the app (i.e.: when the app is installed, it will reside in a namespace package called :file:`tethysapp`).
 This package contains the :term:`app package`, which has the same name as your app name by convention.

 .. caution::

 	When you generate a new app project using the command line tool, you will notice that many of the directories contain a :file:`\_\_init\_\_.py` file, many of which are empty.
 These are omitted in the diagram for simplicity.
 DO NOT DELETE THE :file:`\_\_init\_\_.py` FILES.
-These files indicate to Python that the directories that contains them are `Python packages <http://docs.python.org/2/tutorial/modules.html#packages>`_.
+These files indicate to Python that the directories containing them are `Python packages <http://docs.python.org/2/tutorial/modules.html#packages>`_.
 Your app will not work properly without the :file:`\_\_init\_\_.py` files.

 The App Package
 ===============

-The :term:`app package` contains all of the source code and resources that are needed by the Tethys Apps plugin to run your app.
-When your app is installed, the :term:`app package` will be copied into the :file:`tethysapp` package of the Tethys Apps plugin.
-As discussed in the :doc:`./app_harvesting` section, all:term:`app packages` contained in the :file:`tethysapp` package of the Tethys Apps plugin will be loaded as apps when CKAN is loaded.
+The :term:`app package` contains all of the source code and resources that are needed by the Tethys Platform to run your app.
+The :file:`model.py`, :file:`templates`, and :file:`controllers.py` modules and directories correspond with the Model View Controller approach that is used to build apps.

-The :term:`app package` contains several files, packages, and directories including: :file:`app.py`, :file:`model.py`, :file:`controllers`, :file:`templates`, and :file:`public`.
-The :file:`model.py`, :file:`templates`, and :file:`controllers` file and packages correspond with the Model View Controller approach that is used to build apps.
-The data structures, classes, and methods that are used to interact with the data of the app are contained in the :file:`model.py` file.
-The :file:`templates` directory contains all the Jinja2 HTML templates that are used to generate the views of the app and the :file:`controllers` package contains Python files for each controller of the app.
+The data structures, classes, and methods that are used to define the data model :file:`model.py` module.
+The :file:`templates` directory contains all the Django HTML templates that are used to generate the views of the app.
+The :file:`controllers.py` module contains Python files for each controller of the app.
 The :file:`public` directory is used for static resources such as images, JavaScript and CSS files.
 The :file:`app.py` file contains all the configuration parameters for the app.

-Each of these components will be discussed in more detail on the following pages.
+To learn how to work with the files in the :term:`app package`, see the :doc:`../getting_started` tutorial.

 Naming Conventions
 ==================

 There are a few naming conventions that need to be followed to avoid conflicts with other apps.
 The more obvious one is the :term:`app package` name.
-All :term:`app package` names must be unique.
-The other important naming convention is related to the public and template directories.
-Follow the suggested structure shown in :ref:`app-figure-1` for public and template directories.
-Nest all documents that are in these directories inside a directory with the same name as your :term:`app package`.
-This ensures that when your app calls for :file:`index.html` it finds the correct one and not an :file:`index.html` from another app.
+Like all Python modules, :term:`app package` names must be unique.

+All templates should be contained in a directory that shares the same name as the :term:`app package` within the :file:`templates` directory (see Figure 1).
+This ensures that when your app calls for a template like :file:`home.html` it finds the correct one and not an :file:`home.html` from another app.